The Family SSAS

 Saving tax with a Family SSAS

 As the SSAS is a family trust, beneficiaries of the trust can be nominated to receive the fund upon death of a member.
-Generally, as a pension, these benefits are free of Inheritance tax.
-In addition, The Family SSAS avoids the paperwork and legal fees and inheritance tax often incurred as assets are handed down.
+In addition, The Family SSAS avoids the paperwork and legal fees often incurred as assets are handed down.
 For a business, assets and funds can be invested at the discretion of the trust members, meaning a tax efficient strategy can be employed, both when growing the fund and also when handing-down through the generations.
 In addition, The Family SSAS is a useful tool for business strategy and planning, ensuring that tax efficiency is optimised throughout.

 An example of an efficient Family SSAS strategy: